+Guidance and Instructions for Bahamas Recognised Organisations, Bahamas Approved Nautical Inspectors, Ship Owners, Managers, Masters, Seafarers and Seafarers Recruitment & Placement Service Providers

+1. Purpose

-INFORMATION BULLETIN No.206 MLC 2006 SEAFARERS RECRUITMENT AND PLACEMENT AGENTS Guidance and Instructions for Barbados Recognised Organisations, Barbados Approved Nautical Inspectors, Ship Owners, Managers, Masters, Seafarers, Recruitment & Placement Services and Authorised Manning Agents 1.
-Purpose 1.1.
-The Maritime Labour Convention, 2006 (MLC 2006) requires that any seafarer recruitment and placement service conforms to the standards of the Code of MLC 2006.
-1.2 This Bulletin outlines the Barbados requirements in relation to the operation of private seafarer recruitment and placement services in Barbados and provides guidance for Ship-owners and Companies to ascertain that: i. a seafarer recruitment and placement service conforms to the requirements of MLC 2006, ii. where they have established a recruitment and placement service, the service is in compliance with the MLC 2006 requirements.
-1.3 This Bulletin shall be read in conjunction with BMSR Bulletin no. 203.
+- 1.1.
+The Maritime Labour Convention, 2006 (MLC 2006) requires that any seafarer recruitment and placement service conforms with the standards of the Code of MLC 2006. - 1.2 This Bulletin outlines the Bahamas requirements in relation to the operation of private seafarer recruitment and placement services in The Bahamas and provides guidance for Shipowners and Companies to ascertain that: - i. a seafarer recruitment and placement service conforms with the requirements of MLC 2006, - ii. where they have established a recruitment and replacement service, the service is in compliance the MLC 2006 requirements. - 1.3 This Bulletin shall be read in conjunction with Bahamas Merchant (Maritime Labour Convention) Regulation 2012 and BMA Information Bulletins nos.
+3,127 and 142.

+2. Application

-2. Application 2.1.
-The seafarers' recruitment and placement services requirements are applicable to all ships registered with Barbados and to all seafarers.
-3. Definitions 3.1.
-The following definitions apply for the purposes of this Bulletin:
+2.1.
+The seafarers' recruitment and placement services requirements are applicable to all ships registered with The Bahamas and to all seafarers, except where expressly provided otherwise in BMA Information Bulletin no. 127.